Maximiliano Osurak

-Maximiliano José Osurak (born 23 October 1991) is an Argentine professional footballer who plays as a forward for Sol de Mayo.
+Maximiliano José Osurak (born 23 October 1991) is an Argentine professional footballer who plays as a forward for Boca Unidos.

 Career

 Independiente Rivadavia signed Osurak from Colón de San Justo.
 He featured four times throughout the 2013–14 Primera B Nacional campaign, including for his professional debut on 4 August 2013 against Sportivo Belgrano.
 January 2015 saw the forward join Deportivo Guaymallén, with twelve appearances and one goal following in Torneo Federal B. Moves to Colón de San Justo, an ex-club, and 9 de Julio followed in 2015, before Osurak joined Belgrano in early 2016.
 On 30 June 2016, Osurak was signed by Torneo Federal A's San Jorge.
 He netted goals against Juventud Antoniana and Concepción during 2016.

 In January 2017, Osurak switched Argentina for Honduras by joining Liga Nacional side Platense.
 He made his bow for the club on 29 January versus Social Sol, scoring his first goal in the process as Platense won 2–1.
 In total, Osurak participated in fourteen fixtures and scored three for the Honduran club.
 He subsequently rejoined Belgrano in mid-2017, prior to moving to Atlético Paraná on 1 January 2018.
 After four goals in nine games for them, Santamarina of Primera B Nacional signed Osurak.